Actions & Inputs

 Invalid Hover

-The Checkbox has an invalid hover state.
-The style of the Checkbox input changes to visually communicate and provide feedback to the user that the Checkbox is in an invalid state and hovered over.
+The checkbox input changes style to let the user know the checkbox is in an invalid state and hovered over.
 The style of the label remains the same.

 Invalid Focus Hover